tarazena/bmpn-bot/README.md

 # bmpn-bot

-> A GitHub App built with [Probot](https://github.com/probot/probot) that A Probot app
+A GitHub App built with [Probot](https://github.com/probot/probot)

+This bot will add comments with rendered pictures of any modified `bpmn` files in the pull request.

 ## Setup